 Vaginal spermicides, smoking, alcohol and seasonal variations all remain unproven culprits.

 General – Mental retardation, hypotonia.

-Craniofacies – Flat occiput, oblique palpabral fissures, epicanthic folds, brush field, Spots (speckled irides) protruding tongue, prominent, malformed, low Set ears, flat nasal bridge.
+Craniofacies – Flat occiput, oblique palpebral fissures, epicanthic folds, brush field, Spots (speckled irides) protruding tongue, prominent, malformed, low Set ears, flat nasal bridge.

-Thorax – Congenital hearts disease mainly septal defects.
+Thorax – Congenital heart disease mainly septal defects.

-Abdomen & pelvis – Decreased acctabular and iliac angles, small penis, cryptorchidism.
+Abdomen & pelvis – Decreased acetabular and iliac angles, small penis, cryptorchidism.

 Hand and feet – Simian crease, short, broad hands, hypoplasia of middle phalanx of 5th finger, gap between 1st and 2nd toes.

 Other features observed with significant frequency: High arched palate, strabismus, observed with significant broad, short neck, small teeth, furrowed tongue, intestinal atresia, imperforate anus.

 Children with Downâ€™s syndrome have an increased tendency to infection.
 There are many conditions of an abnormal immune response in Down syndrome e.g.: – an increased incidence of autoimmune disease.
 Elevated serum levels of antithyroid autoantibodies and increased risk of hypothyroidism are most well known.
 Coeliac disease has to be suspected if there are signs of malabsorption and growth retardation in a child with Down syndrome.